 Understanding how to apply eye cream can freshen and revitalize your looks.
 Do you know how to choose the best one?
 Here's the low-down on all things eye cream.

-Eye cream is a staple skincare necessity.
-The skin around the eye area is thin, gentle and delicate, so it shows signs of aging and dehydration quicker than any other part of the body.
-It’s important to take special care of this tender area with an eye cream that keeps your skin feeling fresh, radiant, and full.
+Eye cream is a staple in any complete skincare regimen.
+The eye area is home to the thinnest skin on the body, so it shows signs of aging and dehydration—like dryness, eye wrinkles, and puffiness—quicker than any other area.
+Because the skin around the eyes is so fragile, it's important to take special care of this tender area with an eye cream that prevents future damage while keeping your eyes feeling fresh, moisturized, and bright.

-If you want to experience your best quality of skin, you have to nourish it properly.
-Products that work to moisturize and heal your entire body won't deliver the same effects that a specialized eye cream will.
+If you want to experience your best skin, you have to nourish it properly.
+Products that work to moisturize the rest of your body won't deliver the same effects that a specialized eye cream will.

 Eye creams benefit your skin as they: